Local Government

 Capital Asset Management Plan

 • Annual contributions to infrastructure rehabilitation have not been adequate in years past.
-The asset management plan indicates a need to contribute $1,500,000 towards infrastructure rehabilitation, be it in capital projects or dedication to reserves, moving forward, to ensure assets remain in good shape.
+The asset management plan indicates a need to contribute on an annual basis towards infrastructure rehabilitation, to ensure assets remain in good condition.

 Financial statements are "backward-looking" documents.
 They report on the actual resources used by the municipalities and the full cost of the services delivered to the public in that year.